Booker, Oubre carry Suns past Timberwolves 125-109 - WHIZ News

-PHOENIX (AP) — Devin Booker scored 26 points, Kelly Oubre Jr. added 24 on his 24th birthday and the Phoenix Suns rolled to a 125-109 win over the Minnesota Timberwolves on Monday night.
+His work was already done and the results were exactly what he wanted.
+The new 24-year-old had just poured in 24 points to help the Phoenix Suns top the Minnesota Timberwolves 125-109 on Monday.

+“It’s easy to get lost in the sauce when it comes to the emotions of the game,” Oubre said.
+“It’s my birthday, definitely wanted to win, so I just wanted to go out there and do everything I possibly could to get the win.”

-Oubre shot 8 of 15 from the field and made all six free throws, while Ricky Rubio finished with 16 points and 14 assists.
+Devin Booker led the Suns with 26 points, Oubre shot 8 of 15 from the field and Ricky Rubio finished with 16 points and 14 assists.
 The Suns won at home for the first time since Nov.
 14, snapping a four-game losing streak at Talking Stick Resort Arena.

 Dario Saric added 20 points for Phoenix.
-Rubio has had at least 13 assists in three straight games.
+Rubio has dished out at least 13 assists in three straight games and had only one turnover on Monday.

+“You better keep your eyes up, don’t get hit in the head with it, because it’s going to come if you’re open,” Oubre said of Rubio’s passes.
+“He’s just a wizard with it.
+He can do a lot of things on the basketball court that, looking at him, you wouldn’t think he could do.”

 Minnesota lost its fifth in a row.
 The Timberwolves were led by Karl Anthony-Towns, who scored 33 points and grabbed 15 rebounds.
 He shot 12 of 18 from the field.